egbuna/furniture-app/README.md

 * Architechture Components
 * Dagger 2
 * Coroutine
-* Flow

 <b>MVVM Architecture</b>

-This application uses the Model-View-Viewmodel (MVVM) architecture and therefore relies on ViewModel and coroutine flows for changes to the database which then in turn update the views based on that change.
+This application uses the Model-View-Viewmodel (MVVM) architecture and therefore relies on ViewModel, coroutine and livedata for changes to the database which then in turn update the views based on that change.